What's new in iPadOS 15?

 The download will begin automatically.
 If the download does not begin right away, you may see a notice: "Preparing to download."
 Give it a couple of minutes and the download will begin shortly.

-How to install iPadOS 13.3 on your Mac
+How to install an iPadOS update using your Mac

-If you have limited space on your device or software update isn't working for whatever reason, you can update using iTunes.
+If you have limited space on your device or software update isn't working for whatever reason, you can update using Finder on your Mac.

 - Make sure you have a recent backup.
 Make it encrypted so all of your passwords and other private data is preserved.

-- Plug your iPhone, iPad, or iPod touch in using your USB to Lightning or USB to 30-pin Dock cable.
+- Plug your iPhone, iPad, or iPod touch in using your USB to Lightning cable.

 - In Finder, click on the device icon at the top left to go to the device tab.